shoppertrail/shoppertrail-uat-guide/README.md

 ### UAT-Data Google Sheet Example

 Example of completing the UAT-Data Google Sheet.
 This just gives you an idea, there are a few more columns to complete.
 (GitHub only allows embedded gifs, not videos).

+**Note:** Your scenario rows don’t need to be contiguous—feel free to add them anywhere, since multiple testers will be logging results simultaneously.

   <!-- Figure with GIF -->
   <figure style="margin:0; text-align:center;">